maddenp-noaa/wxvx/README.md

 ### leadtimes

-Each value should be either an `int` specifying the number of hours, or a quoted string of the form `hours[:minutes[:seconds]]` specifying hours and, optionally, minutes and seconds.
+Each value should be either an `int` specifying the number of hours, or a **quoted string** of the form `hours[:minutes[:seconds]]` specifying hours and, optionally, minutes and seconds.
+(See [this post](https://ruudvanasseldonk.com/2023/01/11/the-yaml-document-from-hell#sexagesimal-numbers) for a discussion on why these values must be quoted.)

 When using `start` / `step` / `stop` syntax, the final leadtime is included in verification.
 That is, the range is inclusive of its upper bound.